 If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.
-Otherwise, take it as soon as you remember, then go back to taking it as you would normally.
-Do not take a double dose to make up for the dose you missed.
+Otherwise, take it as soon as your remember, then go back to taking it as you would normally.

-If you have trouble remembering to take your medicine, ask your pharmacist for some hints.
+Do not take a double dose to make up for the dose that you missed.

-If you take too much (Overdose)
+If you have trouble remembering to take your medicine, ask your pharmacist for some hints

-Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26 Australia or 0800 764 766 New Zealand), or go to Accident and Emergency at your nearest hospital, if you think you or anyone else may have taken too much MOVOX.
+If you take too much (overdose)

+Immediately telephone your doctor or Poisons Information Centre (telephone 13 11 26) for advice, or go to Accidents and Emergency at your nearest hospital if you think you or anyone else may have taken too much Voxam.
 Do this even if there are no signs of discomfort or poisoning.

 You may need urgent medical attention.
 The most common symptoms are nausea (feeling sick), vomiting and diarrhoea.
-You could also experience drowsiness and dizziness, rapid or irregular heartbeats, tremors or feel faint.
+You could also experience drowsiness and dizziness, or irregular heartbeat, tremors or feel faint.